tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

   -> (RockPaperScissors, String) -- ^ (Choice, new memory)
 ```

-We will build a simple player which will keep track of the opponent’s previous choices and try to counter the most common one.
+We will build a simple player that will keep track of the opponent’s previous choices and try to counter the most common one.

 ### How to build a memory